- Accessed by:

 Enter Nyquist Command

-- OK: Applies the code to the waveform selection without debug output.
+- Ctrl on Windows (or ⌘ on Mac) then press Enter.
+Using the keyboard on Linux, hold down Alt and press o.
+Applies the code to the waveform selection without debug output.
 Your entered code will be retained next time you open Nyquist Prompt in the Audacity session.
-Using the keyboard, hold Ctrl on Windows (or Command on Mac) then press Enter.
+Using the keyboard hold

-- Cancel: No code is processed or debugged.
+- No code is processed or debugged.
 Any code you entered after opening the window this time will be discarded.